Pollution and Illegal Dumping

 Under the Protection of the Environment Operations Act (POEO Act) Council Officers have the power to issue smoke abatement notices and on-the-spot fines to occupiers that allow ‘excessive smoke’ to be emitted from chimneys on or in residential premises.
 A smoke abatement notice directs a householder to undertake necessary improvements, maintenance or repairs to ensure that excessive smoke is not emitted from their chimney.

-To find out if your chimney is too smoky and for more tips on reducing wood smoke download our brochure (PDF 7.2MB), contact Council or visit the EPA.
-To find chimney and flue cleaning services in your Council area contact your local wood heater retailer.
+To find out if your chimney is too smoky, and for more tips on reducing wood smoke, download Dubbo Regional Council's Wood Smoke Brochure (PDF 7.2MB), contact Council or visit the EPA's webpage Reducing Wood Smoke Emissions.
+To find chimney and flue cleaning services in your Council area, contact your local wood heater retailer.

 Local government has a significant on-ground presence under the POEO Act.
 While the EPA regulates licensed premises and State or public authorities, councils regulate other activities through notice and enforcement powers.
-Council also undertakes a number of activities to reduce water pollution, such as sewerage treatment & monitoring, stormwater management, and water quality and treatment.
-Residents are encouraged to play a role in protecting our water resources by reporting water pollution incidents to the EPA Environment Line or to contact Council.
+Dubbo Regional Council also undertakes a number of activities to reduce water pollution, outlined in the Council webpages: sewerage treatment & monitoring, stormwater management, and water quality and treatment.
+Residents are encouraged to play a role in protecting our water resources by reporting water pollution incidents to the EPA Environment Lineor to contact Council.

 Noise can be annoying, interfere with speech, disturb sleep or interfere with work.
 Prolonged exposure to loud noise can also result in increased heart rate, anxiety, hearing loss and other health effects.
 The impacts of noise depend both on the noise level and its characteristics and how it is perceived by the person affected.

 In NSW, noise pollution is regulated through the Protection of the Environment Operations Act 1997 (POEO Act).
 The POEO (Noise Control) Regulation 2008 also sets certain limits on noise emissions from motor vehicles, vessels and domestic use of certain equipment.
 The EPA shares responsibility for enforcing noise control regulations with local government, NSW Police and NSW Roads and Maritime Services.
-Nuisance dogs and cats are covered by the Companion Animals Act 1998, and enforced by local government.
+Nuisance dogs and cats are covered by the Companion Animals Act 1998, and enforced by local government, for more information view Council's webpage Lost, Stray or Noisy Animals.

 It is important for anyone involved in resolving disputes over noise pollution to realise that what is music to one person might be offensive noise to another.
 In responding to noise complaints, an authorised officer will take the approach of what a 'reasonable person' would consider offensive.
-Residents are encouraged to find out more about noise pollution by visiting the EPA website.
+Residents are encouraged to find out more about noise pollution by visiting the EPA's webpage Noise.

 Illegal dumping is the unlawful deposit of waste, larger than litter, onto land or into water.
 It includes waste materials that have been dumped, tipped or otherwise deposited onto private or public land where no licence or approval exists to accept such waste.
 Illegal dumping varies from small bags of rubbish in an urban environment to larger scale dumping of waste materials in isolated areas, such as bushland.
 Illegal dumping includes illegal land filling, which is waste used as fill material with the consent of the owner or occupier of the land but without the necessary Council or EPA approvals.
-Residents are encouraged to call the EPA Environment Line on sighting dumped waste that poses an immediate risk to the environment or to human health, is dumped in water, or is a large incident (more than 2 trailer loads).
+Residents are encouraged to call the EPA Environment Line (details on the EPA webpage Environmental Line) on sighting dumped waste that poses an immediate risk to the environment or to human health, is dumped in water, or is a large incident (more than 2 trailer loads).
 For smaller incidents of illegal dumping residents are encouraged to contact Council.
-For further information on illegal dumping legislation, strategies, prevention, reporting (including RIDonline), clean up, and education visit the EPA.
+For further information on illegal dumping legislation, strategies, prevention, reporting (including RIDonline), clean up, and education visit EPA's webpage Litter and Illegal Dumping.

 Land may become contaminated through exposure from chemicals, oils, asbestos and other substances.
 It can arise from a range of activities that took place on the land or at an adjacent site.
 It can also result from air emissions, diffuse sources (e.g. stormwater) or polluted groundwater.
 Land contamination can have significant impacts on human health and the environment.
 It can also limit the current land use and future land development potential.

-The most effective way to avoid land contamination is to ensure appropriate chemical handling and storage, correct waste disposal, and proper building and site management.
+The most effective way to avoid land contamination is to ensure appropriate chemical handling and storage, correct waste disposal, and proper building and site management; more information on these topics are available at EPA's webpages Chemicals and Managing Industrial Waste, as well as Council's webpage Builders and Developers.
 If you suspect your land is contaminated or you are responsible for contamination you have a duty of care to contact the EPA or Council.
-For further information on land contamination visit the EPA website or download Council's Contaminated Land and You Booklet (PDF 4.2MB).
+For further information view EPA's webpage Contaminated Land or download Council's Contaminated Land and You Booklet (PDF 4.2MB).

 The management of contaminated land in NSW consists of two tiers.
 Firstly, the EPA uses its powers under the Contaminated Land Management Act 1997 (CLM Act) to deal with site contamination that is significant enough to warrant regulation under the Act given the site’s current or approved use.
 Secondly, local government deals with ‘other contamination’ through the planning and development process and under Environmental Planning and Assessment Act 1979 (EP&A Act).
 The EP&A Act aims to ensure that land is not allowed to be put to a use that is inappropriate because of the presence of contamination.
 The Act incorporates mechanisms to ensure that Council consider contamination issues when they are making rezoning and development decisions; provides information about land contamination on planning certificates (Section 149 of the EP&A Act); maintains a register of contaminated and potentially contaminated land; and facilitates and controls land remediation through the State Environmental Planning Policy 55 - Remediation of Land (SEPP55).